artyom-mcniff/getting-started/README.md

 with containers and is designed to work with Docker Desktop.
 While not going too much into depth, it covers the following topics:

+This is the part that Artyom McNiff has added in as part of the lab work

 - Running your first container
 - Building containers
 - Learning what containers are running and removing them